 What are the emerging niches within the engineering field?

-Emerging niches in engineering reflect rapid technological advances and regional industry shifts.
-In California, renewable energy engineering is expanding quickly, driven by state policies aiming for 60% clean electricity by 2030, according to the California Energy Commission.
-This creates demand for experts in solar, wind, and battery technologies.
-Another growing area is biomedical engineering, fueled by the state's robust biotech sector centered around San Diego and the Bay Area.
+Emerging niches in engineering reflect California's dynamic economy and technological leadership.
+Renewable energy engineering is rapidly growing, driven by the state's aggressive climate goals aiming for 60% renewable electricity by 2030, according to the California Energy Commission.
+This fuels demand for engineers skilled in solar, wind, and battery technologies.

 What are the top skills employers look for in engineering degree graduates in California?